yugr/sortcheck/README.md

 (default false)
 * do\_report\_error - print reports (only used for benchmarking,
 default true)
+* check\_flags - comma-separated list of checks to perform
+(default is to enable all safe checks); available options are
+  * basic - check that comparison functions return stable results and does not modify inputs)
+  * reflexivity - check that cmp(x,x) == 0
+  * symmetry - check that cmp(x,y) == cmp(y,x)
+  * transitivity - check that if x < y && y < z, then x < z
+  * sorted - check that arrays passed to bsearch are sorted
   * good\_bsearch - some programs (e.g. GCC) use restricted form of
   bsearch which does not support all kinds of checks that SortChecker has so for safety we have to disable some agressive checks by default;
-setting this option to 1 enables these checks
+  this flags turns such checks on.

 # Applying to full distribution